 5. Look for Tarot Certification, Association, and Experience

-Some professional Tarot readers choose to become certified with titles such as “Certified Professional Tarot Reader” or “Certified Tarot Master”.
+Some professional Tarot readers choose to become certified with titles such as “Certified Biddy Tarot Reader” or “Certified Tarot Master”.
 Keep in mind though that certification is a personal choice, so an accurate professional Tarot reader will not always be certified.

 And look at the reader’s experience.
 How long have they been reading?
 What other related skills do they have?
 Do they teach Tarot or blog about it?